 Jesus is called the Word (John 1) - a person-shaped, down-to-earth, living and breathing message of everything God wanted to share with us.
 We read and treasure God's written word, the Bible, because by the power of his Holy Spirit, it helps us to know Jesus better.
 The Bible is central to our services, our small groups, and our daily lives.
 Why not sample one of our sermons under the 'Latest Media' section of our website?
 Or you might want to ask a question about the Bible, what it says, or appreciate some guidance on how you might read it for yourself - for further conversation, please contact Simon Potter at firstname.lastname@example.org.

 Our gathered worship on Sundays is a high-point of the week which sets us up as Jesus' followers for the week ahead.
-Whether you meet with God in more traditional forms of service, contemporary acts of worship, all-age Messy Church or informal Café Church, St Mary's has something to offer you.
+Whether you meet with God in more traditional forms of service, contemporary acts of worship, all-age communion, informal family or older youth and adult church, St Mary's has something to offer you.
 Check out the 'Sunday Services' section of the website for more information.
-In addition to our Sunday services, we also enjoy praying together as a church on the first Monday of each month at 7.30pm and on Saturday mornings.
 Members of the staff team pray together at 9.00am each weekday morning in the James Chapel and you would be very welcome to join this short 30 minute service of prayer and Bible readings.